 \subsection{Some low-complexity cases}

 In this Subsection we establish an analogue of Theorem \ref{thm:ivanov} for some surfaces of low complexity.
-Let us first consider the cases when $S$ is either $S_{0,4}$, $S_{1,0}$ or $S_{1,1}$.
-Then the curve graph has a slightly different definition: we connect two (isotopy classes of) curves if and only if they realise the minimal intersection number among all pairs of curves on the surface, which is $1$ for $S_{1,0}$ and $S_{1,1}$ and $2$ for $S_{0,4}$.
-The resulting simplicial complex is the Farey complex (see e.g. \cite{Minsky_geom_approach} for a proof), which is a triangulation of the compactification of the hyperbolic plane and therefore is simply connected.
-Moreover, the definition of a $D$-large displacement quotient and the relative Lemmas from Section \ref{sec:setting} did not assume any property on the nature of the vertices of $\CS$, thus they still hold in our context.
-Then one gets the following: \begin{thm} Let $S$ be either $S_{0,4}$, $S_{1,0}$ or $S_{1,1}$, let $D\ge 8$ and let $\MCG/N$ be a $D$-large displacement quotient.
-Then the map $\MCG/N\to \text{Aut}(\CSN)$ is surjective and has finite kernel $\ov K$, generated by the images of the \emph{hyperelliptic involutions} in Figure \ref{fig:hyp_involution}. \end{thm} \begin{proof} For the surjectivity part, we can run the exact same proof of Theorem \ref{thm:ivanov}, which only uses that the covering space $\CS$ is simply connected.
-Moreover, the injectivity part of that proof implies that, if $\ov g\in \MCG/N$ acts trivially on $\CSN$, then it is the image of an element $g\in\MCG$ which acts trivially on $\CS$.
-Such $g$ must then lie in the finite subgroup generated by the \emph{hyperelliptic involutions} in Figure \ref{fig:hyp_involution} (again, this follows from e.g. \cite[Section 3.4]{FarbMargalit}). \end{proof}
+Firstly, if $S=S_{2,0}$, Ivanov's theorem states that the map $\MCG\to \Aut({\CS})$ is surjective, with kernel generated by the \emph{hyperelliptic involution} from Figure \ref{fig:hyp_involution} \cite{Ivanov:autC}.
+Hence arguing exactly as in the proof of Theorem \ref{thm:ivanov} we get: \begin{prop} Let $S=S_{2,0}$, and let $\MCG/N$ be a large translation quotient.
+Then the map $\MCG/N\to \Aut(\CSN)$ is surjective and has finite kernel $\ov K$, generated by the image of the hyperelliptic involution from Figure \ref{fig:hyp_involution}. \end{prop}

-With the exact same procedure, one can get the following: \begin{thm} Let $S=S_{2,0}$, and let $\MCG/N$ be a $D$-large displacement quotient.
-If $D\ge 8$ then the map $\MCG/N\to \text{Aut}(\CSN)$ is surjective, and the kernel is the $\mathbb{Z}/2\mathbb{Z}$ subgroup generated by the image of the hyperelliptic involution in Figure \ref{fig:hyp_involution}. \end{thm}
+Next, assume that $S$ is either $S_{0,4}$, $S_{1,0}$ or $S_{1,1}$.
+In this case the curve graph is defined differently: we connect two (isotopy classes of) curves if and only if they realise the minimal intersection number among all pairs of curves on the surface, which is $1$ for $S_{1,0}$ and $S_{1,1}$ and $2$ for $S_{0,4}$.
+The resulting simplicial complex is the Farey complex, which is a triangulation of the compactification of the hyperbolic plane and therefore is simply connected (see e.g. \cite{Minsky_geom_approach} for a proof).
+Moreover, one can define a large translation quotient exactly as in Definition \ref{defn:lrq}, and prove the analogue of Lemma \ref{lem:covering} with the same arguments.
+Then again we can run the proof of Theorem \ref{thm:ivanov} using the version of Ivanov's theorem for surfaces of low complexity (see \cite{Korkmaz}), and we get the following: \begin{prop} Let $S$ be either $S_{0,4}$, $S_{1,0}$, or $S_{1,1}$, and let $\MCG/N$ be a large translation quotient.
+Then the map $\MCG/N\to \Aut(\CSN)$ is surjective and has finite kernel $\ov K$, generated by the images of the \emph{hyperelliptic involutions} in Figure \ref{fig:hyp_involution}. \end{prop}